By National Park Service / Shenandoah National Park, Virginia /2019

 Bonus feature tying the Royal Wulff, a fly for steelhead [Family: Salmonidae; Subfamily, Salmoninae; Genus, Oncorhynchus; Species: Oncorhynchus mykiss] and Atlantic salmon tied on a tube by Ruben Martin–see link below.

-Rainbow trout are members of the Pacific trout and salmon subgroup of the salmon family (Salmonidae) which also includes the redband trout, cutthroat trout and golden trout.
-Regarded as the most widely successful of the introduced salmonids and the most widely known and recognized of the worlds trout species, rainbow trout rank among the top five most sought game fish in North America.
+Rainbow trout are members of the Pacific trout and salmon subgroup.
+The salmon family (Salmonidae) also includes the redband trout, cutthroat trout and golden trout.
+Regarded as the most widely successful of the introduced salmonids and the most widely known and recognized of the worlds trout species, rainbow trout.
+It is ranked among the top five most sought game fish in North America.
 The name Oncorhynchus means “hooked snout” in reference to the distinctly hooked upper or lower jaw of mature males.

 The name mykiss is a vernacular from the Russian far east where the species was first described in the late 1700s.